OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/v1_5/FrequentlyAskedQuestions.md

 Guess what?
 You'll get a compiler error as the compiler thinks that `const map<int, std::string>& m` are **two**, not one, arguments.
-To work around this you can use `typedef` to give the map type a name, but that gets in the way of your work.
+To work around this you can use `typedef` to give the map type a roomName, but that gets in the way of your work.
 Google Mock's syntax avoids this problem as the function's argument types are protected inside a pair of parentheses: